tzok/cli2rest-bio/README.md

 - [R-Chie](./rchie/): A tool for RNA 2D structure visualization using R4RNA, producing arc diagrams.
 - [VARNA-TZ](./varna-tz/): A custom tool for RNA 2D structure visualization
 - [BPNet](./bpnet/): A tool for computing base pair networks in DNA/RNA structures
+- [MC-Annotate](./mc-annotate/): A tool for RNA and DNA structure annotation

 ## How It Works